 - A visual inspection of the back of the tail light also shows water damage to the seal.
 Another concern is the poor quality of the synthetic washer that seals the mounting stud.
 This will need to be dealt with as well.

 - Use a “paint safe” cleaner to remove any old adhesive still stuck to the back of the tail light after removing the old seal.
 Make sure the car body and mounting studs are also well cleaned – you want to make sure you do not have any existing dirt or debris that may effect getting a water tight seal when reassembled.

 - Peel the back off of the new foam seal, and install on tail light as shown in the following images.

 - Place a 5/16″ x 3/4″ rubber washer on each of the three mounting studs.
 This is a BMW Repair Guide suggested modification to cure the issue of the stock nylon washer leaking.
 We have found the stock nylon washers to be insufficient long term in preventing leaks around the mounting studs.
-We cured the problem by purchasing these rubber washer from Lowes and installing them on top of the nylon washers:
+We cured the problem by purchasing these rubber washer from our local home improvement store and installing them on top of the nylon washers:

 - Reconnect tail light electrical connector

-- Close the trunk lid and leak test tail light with hose to confirm everything was reassembled correctly…and to give you peace of mind.
+- Perform another BMW E90 trunk leak test with the garden hose to confirm everything was reassembled correctly.

 - Reassemble trunk liner.